neilgebhard/neilgebhard/README.md

+# Hi, I'm Neil Gebhard

-- 👋 Hi, I’m Neil Gebhard, a full-stack engineer with a preference for front-end.
+👋 Welcome to my GitHub profile.
+I'm a full-stack engineer with a preference for front-end.
+I'm based in Saipan, USA.

-- 🌱 I'm currently mastering React, Next.js, TypeScript, Tailwind CSS, Node.js, Express, and MongoDB.
+🌱 The technologies I'm currently mastering are:

-- 💞️ I’m looking to collaborate on open-source projects.
+- JavaScript
+- CSS
+- HTML
+- React
+- TypeScript
+- Tailwind CSS
+- React-testing-library
+- Cypress
+- Node.js
+- Express
+- MongoDB

+... and more!
+It's a never-ending learning process.
+I'm picking up new ideas everyday.

-- 📫 Reach me at neilgebhard at gmail dot com.
+📫 Feel free to reach me at neilgebhard at gmail dot com.

 <!---
 neilgebhard/neilgebhard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.